Indigo Tribe: Entity: Proselyte

 Proselyte as depicted in Green Lantern (vol. 4) #52 (May 2010).
 Art by Doug Mahnke.

 Proselyte is the embodiment of compassion; it is the emotional spectrum entity for the Indigo Tribe.
 The entity is revealed during the Blackest Night storyline.
 In Green Lantern (vol. 4) #52, Proselyte's origins is explained as: "Rage grows from murder.
 Hope from Prayer.
 And at last, compassion is offered to us all."
 It takes the form of a cephalopod with four visible appendages, which represent it reaching out to offer itself to all living beings.
 Its inner surface is lined with features that resemble the Indigo Tribe's insignia.

 In Brightest Day, the Life Entity attracts Proselyte to Earth, where it is sought after by the Indigo Tribe, the allied Corps members, and Krona.
 The Indigo Tribe finds Proselyte and uses its powers to convert Black Hand to the Tribe.
 Proselyte possesses the body of Shane Thompson, a paramedic who cares full-heartedly for his patients.

 Proselyte and the Blue Lantern entity Adara are captured by Krona.
 After he invades Oa, Krona forces Proselyte to possess one of the Guardians of the Universe.
 Proselyte is freed when Hal Jordan kills Krona and is allowed to freely roam the universe.

-During the "Green Lantern: Lights Out" event, Proselyte and the emotional entities are weakened by the emotional spectrum being drained and sacrifice themselves by passing into the Source Wall to repair the spectrum.
+During the "Green Lantern: Lights Out" storyline, Proselyte and the emotional entities are weakened by the emotional spectrum being drained and sacrifice themselves by passing into the Source Wall to repair the spectrum.
 Proselyte returns in Green Lantern Corps (vol. 4), where the Green Lantern Corps free it and the other entities from the Source Wall to help combat Starbreaker.

+The Tome of Compassion

+The Book of the Indigo Tribe is a relative obscure artifact compared to the Book of Oa.
+Its records are written in a cryptic and untranslatable language and contains the philosophy and rituals of the Indigo Tribe.
+The tome outlines how the Indigo light forces its members to feel the collective pain of their victims, essentially using empathy as a punishment and a path to redemption.
+The tome also chronicles the "Blood Prophecies", and contains the instructions for the Indigo Tribe to act as a secret army to eventually capture the Guardians of the Universe and force them to feel compassion and preventing a universal catastrophe.